Vintage Singer 760 Sewing Machine C1971

 Hello Dear Friends and Readers, I hope you are faring well.

 Not every story has a happy ending as we all know.
 I have a new/old machine.
 My friend, Kaye, messaged me one day and said she had met a lady who wanted to get rid of her machine.
 I did eventually pick it up and take it home.
 The lady said it had been a good machine but something had happened and she didn’t seem to think it was working anymore.
-I said i would have a look at it and see what I could do.
+I said that I would have a look at it and see what I could do.
 I got the impression it might be a lost cause.
 I was particularly busy at the time.
 The case looked pretty tired and dirty.
 It came with a small box parts.
 So I just left it undercover on the veranda for several weeks.
 I finally summoned up the courage to look under the lid, so to speak.

 I looked under the lid and and saw it was a Singer, but I noticed that the foot pedal was missing.
 I was somewhat disheartened.